sebaena/dotfiles/README.md

 mv nvim.appimage nvim
 ```

-**Install Docker**

-Since this might change more often than not, it might be easier to copy paste the commands from the official documentation.
-Make sure to install docker server and not docker desktop.
-Follow the official instructions: https://docs.docker.com/engine/install/ubuntu/#installation-methods

 **Install tpm (tmux plugin manager)**
 ```
 git clone https://github.com/tmux-plugins/tpm ~/.tmux/plugins/tpm
 ```

 **Install Starship prompt**

 For the latest installation guide, check the official website: https://starship.rs/guide/#%F0%9F%9A%80-installation